Myuran Sukumaran

 Myuran Sukumaran (17 April 1981 – 29 April 2015) was an Australian who was convicted in Indonesia of drug trafficking as a member of the Bali Nine.
-In 2005, Sukumaran was arrested in a room at the Melasti Hotel in Kuta with eight others.
+In 2005, Sukumaran was arrested in a room at the Melasti Hotel in Kuta, Bali with eight others.
 Police found 334 g of heroin in a suitcase in the room.
 According to court testimonies of convicted drug mules, Sukumaran and Andrew Chan were the co-ringleaders of the heroin-smuggling operation from Indonesia to Australia.
 After a criminal trial, Sukumaran was sentenced on 14 February 2006 by the Denpasar District Court to execution by firing squad.

 After lodging an appeal against his sentence, Sukumaran's appeal was initially dismissed by the Bali High Court.
 A judicial review by the Indonesian Supreme Court on 6 July 2011 affirmed the death sentence.
 Sukumaran's plea for clemency was rejected by the President of Indonesia Joko Widodo on 30 December 2014.
 He and Chan were executed on 29 April 2015.